Mookie Betts Player Props: Dodgers vs. Nationals

 Mookie Betts At The Plate

-- Among the qualifying hitters in MLB, he ranks 101st in batting average, 40th in on-base percentage, and 36th in slugging.
+- Among the qualified hitters, he ranks 99th in batting average, while his on-base percentage ranks 42nd and he is 36th in slugging.

-- Betts has picked up a hit in 37 of 52 games this season, with multiple hits eight times.
+- Betts has picked up a hit in 71.7% of his 53 games this season, with at least two hits in 17.0% of those games.

-- Betts has driven home a run in 20 games this year (38.5%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on four occasions..
+- Betts has had an RBI in 20 games this season (37.7%), including six multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in four contests.

-- In 32 of 52 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 62.3% of his games this year, with more than one run scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.